 Discussion:

 Based on discussion with a subset of TGba members at recent ARC SC meeting, it has been proposed that WUR operation on both an AP and on a non-AP STA is best modelled as a mode of operation of the STA (including the STA within the AP), and not as operation of a separate sub-system/radio.
 This is still being investigated, through discussions at ARC SC.
 To further these discussions, this document pursues this direction for modelling WUR, and proposes direction (including some changes) to the 11ba amendment draft, implementing the direction.

+[ Update: Recent comment resolution in TGba has confirmed this direction as a decision of the TG.
+This document has been updated to comment (based on the author’s understanding of) these latest changes to the 11ba draft/direction.

 General approach: